IMoronPirate/imoronpirate.github.io/_drafts/rotations.md

     \newcommand{\bm}[1]{\boldsymbol{#1}}
 $$

-Rotations are omnipresent in several aspects from spatial rotation to rotations in any abstract space. different 3D coordinate systems, different Euler angles representations, Quaternions, Axis angles
+Almost certainty, at some point, one has to deal with rotations.
-However, every time one has to implement a rotation always faces the issue of conventions and parametrisation: using the angle-axis representation, quaternions or Euler's one, and, of course, which Euler's parametrisation.
+Promptly, one encounters different Euler's angles representations, Quaternions, axis-angles representations, and so forth.

-In this post, I would present which parametrisation I use that I think it it very useful in several situation I faced.
+In this post, I would present which parametrization I use that I think it it very useful in several situations I faced.

 ## Rodrigues' formula